mariosbikos/Battleship_Game/README.md

 # Description

-A multiplayer console game of battleship written in C for the course: "Introduction to Computers II"
+A multiplayer console game of battleship written in C for the course: "Introduction to Computers II".

+**This programme uses Greek Letters**

 # Rules